muanderson/Handwritten-digit-recogniser/README.md

-# Handwritten Digit Recognizer with a Full MLOps Workflow
+# Handwritten Digit Recogniser with a Full MLOps Workflow

-This project demonstrates a complete end-to-end workflow for building, training, fine-tuning, and deploying a deep learning model to recognize handwritten digits.
-The application is built using PyTorch and containerized with Docker, with all experiments tracked using MLflow.
+This project demonstrates a complete end-to-end workflow for building, training, fine-tuning, and deploying a deep learning model to recognise handwritten digits.
+The application is built using PyTorch and containerised with Docker, with all experiments tracked using MLflow.

 ---